 Extracellular Vesicle Imaging and Therapy

 Extracellular vesicles are small structures surrounded by membranes that are released by cells.
-They play significant roles in the formation of cancer, neuroscience, stem cell biology, and even the body’s responses to stress.
+They help both healthy and diseased cells communicate.
+They play significant roles in the formation of cancer, neuroscience, stem cell biology and even the body’s responses to stress.

 Extracellular vesicles are small structures surrounded by membranes that are released by cells.
-They play significant roles in the formation of cancer, neuroscience, stem cell biology, and even the body’s responses to stress.
+They help both healthy and diseased cells communicate.
+They play significant roles in the formation of cancer, neuroscience, stem cell biology and even the body’s responses to stress.

 Group leader